Starship Traveller

 Starship Traveller is a single-player adventure gamebook written by Steve Jackson and illustrated by Peter Andrew Jones.
 Originally published by Puffin Books in 1983, the title is the fourth gamebook in the Fighting Fantasy series.
 It was later republished by Wizard Books in 2002.
 A digital version developed by Tin Man Games is available for Android, iOS, Windows 10, MacOS, and Linux.

 Rules

 This adventure was the first Fighting Fantasy title with a science fiction setting.
 It was the first title to introduce rules for (phaser) gun combat and (ship-to-ship) spaceship combat, in addition to hand-to-hand combat.
 The player must also manage the statistics of multiple characters (Captain and crew) and the vessel itself.
 It is also possible to finish the adventure without having engaged in combat at all.

 Story

-Starship Traveller is a science-fiction scenario in which the hero is the captain of the starship Traveller that has been sucked through a black hole, called the Selstian Void, into another universe; to find the necessary coordinates to travel back to the safety of Earth in their own universe, the captain and a landing party must beam down to various planets in search of clues.
+Starship Traveller is a science-fiction adventure scenario in which the player is captain of the starship Traveller which has been pulled through a black hole, called the Selstian Void, into another universe; the captain must assemble landing parties to explore various planets to find clues to the necessary coordinates that will allows the crew to bring the ship safely back to the Earth of their own universe.